DiamondLightSource/pymalcolm/docs/user_docs/hello.rst

 Hello World Tutorial
 ====================

-If you have followed the installation guide, you will now have a checked out copy of pymalcolm.
-Now would be a good time for a "Hello World" example.
+If you have followed the installation guide you will have a checked out a copy of pymalcolm which includes some example code.

+So now would be a good time for a "Hello World" tutorial.

 Let's start with some terminology.
 A Malcolm application consists of a :ref:`Process` which hosts a number of :ref:`Block` instances.
 Each Block has a number of :ref:`Attribute` and :ref:`Method` instances that can be used to interact with it.
 The Process may also contain :ref:`ServerComms` that allow